Plushtoast/dsa5-foundryVTT/README.md

 - [DSA5-Core](https://ulisses-spiele.de/virtual-tabletop-dsa-vtt/) - All items and rules from the core rule book
 - [DSA5-Introduction](https://github.com/Plushtoast/dsa5_introduction) - A small adventure with included characters and maps to start playing.
 Might be of use for experienced players too.

 As of this moment several modules are in the making.
-Most notable the Das Schwarze Auge Grundregelwerk.
 We will inform you as soon as they will be available.

 ## Other Recommended Modules
 The following modules are recommended for the best gaming experience: